 Students in Senior High are offered a wide variety of pathways in a high-quality academic programme to cater for all learning capabilities.
 Our goal is that every student can have the best opportunity to reach their full potential and be successful in life.

-We currently have 59 different Year 11 and Year 12 courses of study on offer with students pursuing the ATAR pathway, General or V.E.T. that will enable students to be competitive in gaining University or TAFE entry.
+We currently have 59 different Year 11 and Year 12 courses of study on offer with students pursuing the ATAR pathway, General or V.E.T. pathways that will enable students to be competitive in gaining University or TAFE entry.
 Students who are looking to enter the workforce after completing Year 12 will be well prepared to find employment.
 Diverse options are pursued and made available where students' need s are met and career goals can be reached.

 Students completing their senior schooling at Foundation Christian College continue in an environment of support, care and resourcing to allow them to move onto University entry, TAFE entry or workplace transition.